Do you have web development or WordPress skills and you’re now wondering how to find your first local web design client?

 At the beginning of my freelancing journey, I felt confident with my skill set in WordPress and web design.
 My yearly income would need to be $60,000 to come close to a computer engineering job.

 In my first two years, I made a tiny fraction of this while living at home with my parents.

 It’s a gut punch to your ego.
 It’s easy to question the decisions you’ve made if your goal is purely financial and you’re thinking short-term.

-The harsh truth is finding web design clients takes time.
-Finding the right clients can take months or years.
+The harsh truth is finding the right web design clients takes time.
+Finding high-paying, low-stress clients can take months or even years.

 And unlike learning the technical side of WordPress or websites, there is often no clear “right” or “wrong” to how you approach client acquisition.